Make-School-Courses/FEW-1.1-Web-Foundations/01-Semantic-HTML/README.md

 # Semantic HTML

 HTML is the structural foundation for all web applications.

 There are a few rules to writing good HTML.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Identify tags, elements, and attributes
 1. Define tags, elements, and attributes
 1. Write quality semantic HTML
 1. Define the DOM
+1. Define Separation of Concerns

 - [slides](https://docs.google.com/presentation/d/1uogAxwN9Bn4ZBqTeRMqcRNp96SfHoFhQ6L_jmo6HmCM/edit?usp=sharing)

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before?
+- Think pair share: "what is HTML" where have you seen it before?
   - How do you use it?
   - What are those tags and what do they mean?
+    - Talk about your previous experience with HTML

-## Overview/TT I
+## Overview Lecture

 - HTML is the structure that underlies the web.
   - The web is built on a highly sophisticated separation of concerns
     - HTML/CSS/JavaScript
   - Every web page is built from HTML
     - HTML defines the DOM
 - Name some HTML tags you know?
   - List on board
   - Q: When and how do you use these tags?
 - Some tags:
   - p, h1, img, ul + li, div, a
 - Concept: Semantic HTML
-  - Semantic HTML = Picking the tag that best describes its content.
+  - Semantic HTML = **Picking the tag that best describes its content**
   - Examples
     - https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Define_terms_with_HTML
 - Vocabulary
   - Tag: `<p>`
   - Element: `<p>Hello World</p>`
   - Attribute and Values: `<p id="foo" class="bar">Hello World</p>`
+        - id is an attribute
+        - foo is a value
+        - Attribute values should always be quoted

 ## In Class Activity I

-- I do, we do, you do: Writing HTML tags elements and attributes.
+- I do: Writing HTML tags elements and attributes.
-  - Example 1,
+  - Example 1
-- I do, We do, You do: Choosing the right tag for the job
+- We do: Choosing the right tag for the job
   - Example 2
-- Pair up and explore the tag list
+- You do: Pair up and explore the tag list
   - [https://www.w3schools.com/tags/ref_byfunc.asp](https://www.w3schools.com/tags/ref_byfunc.asp)
 - Complete challenges examples 1-6
   - Add markup to the text in the example files to the best of your ability.
 Read the content closely and consider what is there.
 Choose tags that best describe and add meaning to that content.